Sadbhavcodes/ride-sharing-backend/docs/api-reference.md

 ---

-## Quick Reference — All Endpoints
+## Quick Reference â€” All Endpoints

 All URLs are via Gateway at `http://localhost:8080`.